nooooocato/VSC-Transparent-Dark-Plus/README.md

 2. Install extension [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) (Vibrancy doesn't need)
 3. Download `custom.css` and load into VSC, choose the Dark+ color theme.
 ### Install font (For SC/TC/JP/KR)
-Download [Resource Han Rounded](https://github.com/CyanoHao/Resource-Han-Rounded) and install.
-It is develope for simplified Chinese.
+Download [Resource Han Rounded](https://github.com/CyanoHao/Resource-Han-Rounded) and install. <br>
+This CSS file is develope for simplified Chinese.
 If you use other languages, please change it by yourself.

 **I use the returned content of the google font api to integrate `Fira Code` and `Product Sans` (which means that fonts will be obtained online). `Product Sans` are not allowed for commercial use (maybe unauthorized use is not legal).**